Aspect 3: Social concerns

 Connect the unconnected

 To ensure equal participation for all in the information and knowledge society, the affordability of products and services is just as important as technical access.
 The ability to use digital media safely, responsibly, and to the benefit of all is becoming increasingly important.
 That is why we are working to build media literacy and democracy skills in the population.
-In doing so, we are guided by the aspiration embodied in our #TAKEPART campaign to keep everyone connected, namely that digital participation also includes participation in society.
+In doing so, we are guided by the aspiration that this digital participation also includes participation in society.

 All of our initiatives for greater media literacy in Germany can be found on the website “Media, sure!
 But secure.,” where we provide information material for all target groups.
-Deutsche Telekom’s #TAKEPART stories – topics from the digital world for teenagers and young adults – are a practical take on digitalization issues of social relevance, translating them into a range of offers for multipliers.
+Deutsche Telekom’s #TAKEPART stories – topics from the digital world for teenagers and young adults – are a practical take on digitalization issues of social relevance, translating them into a range of offers for multipliers – like teachers, for instance.
 The aim is to raise awareness, highlight alternatives, and try out new behaviors.
 All modules of the #TAKEPART stories are also available in simplified German.
 Our multiple award-winning “Teachtoday” initiative promotes the safe and competent use of online media by children and young people.
-Since 2020, a toolbox has been available for multipliers and teachers.
-It comprises more than 120 formats that deal mainly with media literacy and democracy skills.
-They can be used without any specialist knowledge and have been designed for young people aged between 9 and 16.
+A toolbox is provided by the initiative for multipliers and teachers.
+It comprises more than 130 formats that deal mainly with media literacy and democracy skills.
 The initiative additionally publishes the interactive digital children’s magazine SCROLLER, which also provides material and background information to be used in media literacy lessons.

 People will only use ICT solutions if they trust in the security of their personal data – and only then can these solutions develop their true potential for more sustainable development.
 As a result, we attach particularly great importance to protecting and securing data.